Lost-Outpost/sovngarde/GAMEPLAY.md

 #### Recommended Level: 30+

+- [Falskaar](https://www.nexusmods.com/skyrimspecialedition/mods/2057) - A DLC sized new lands mod that adds 20+ hours of fully voiced lore friendly (But not canon) quests, dungeons, and more.

 - [The Forgotten City](https://www.nexusmods.com/skyrimspecialedition/mods/1179) - The Forgotten City introduces a lost underground Dwemer city inhabitated by unique characters.

+- [Helgen Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/5673) - Helgen Reborn is a fully voiced adventure with over 20 superb voice actors.
+As you help rebuild the town you'll reunite two old friends, uncover an underground slavery ring, battle in an arena and many other adventures!

 - [Moon and Star](https://www.nexusmods.com/skyrimspecialedition/mods/4301) - Investigate a mysterious powerful individual in skyrim.
 There may be more to this individual than it seems.

 - [The Tools of Kagrenac](https://www.nexusmods.com/skyrimspecialedition/mods/14168) - Go on a quest to recover the legendary Tools of Kagrenac.
 Encounter new allies and enemies, explore sprawling dungeons, and add powerful new artifacts and spells to your arsenal in this fully-voiced quest mod!

-- [Undeath Remastered](https://www.nexusmods.com/skyrimspecialedition/mods/6180) - Travel to dark depths and become a powerful Lich.
+- [Undeath Remastered](https://www.nexusmods.com/skyrimspecialedition/mods/6180) - Travel to dark depths and become a powerful Lich

-- [Wyrmstooth](https://www.nexusmods.com/skyrimspecialedition/mods/45565) - Travel to a new DLC-sized island and investigate a powerful dragon for the East Empire Company.
+- [Wyrmstooth](https://www.nexusmods.com/skyrimspecialedition/mods/45565) - Travel to a new DLC-sized island and investigate a powerful dragon for the East Empire Company

 #### Recommended Level: 50+

+- [Darkend](https://www.nexusmods.com/skyrimspecialedition/mods/10423) - Travel to the new island of Pharos, explore detailed environments, fight new enemies and discover an Ancient set of weapons of incredible power

-- [The Grand Paladin](https://www.nexusmods.com/skyrimspecialedition/mods/46867) - Venture beyond Skyrim, into the mists of the Sea of Ghosts, and uncover the legacy of an ancient Dragonborn order.
+- [The Grand Paladin](https://www.nexusmods.com/skyrimspecialedition/mods/46867) - Venture beyond Skyrim, into the mists of the Sea of Ghosts, and uncover the legacy of an ancient Dragonborn order

 - [Project AHO](https://www.nexusmods.com/skyrimspecialedition/mods/15996) - Project AHO is a large quest modification, comparable in size to a medium-sized DLC.
 Designed in the best traditions of Bethesda Game Studios, this mod adds to Skyrim a hidden settlement of Great House Telvanni.
 Determine its fate for yourself!

 - [Vigilant](https://www.nexusmods.com/skyrimspecialedition/mods/11849) - A massive quest mod with a Dark story for Vigilants of Stendarr.
-This mod includes a lot of unique armor sets, weapons, jewelry, creatures and more.
+This mod includes a lot of unique armor sets, weapons, jewelry, creatures and more

-- [Unslaad](https://www.nexusmods.com/skyrimspecialedition/mods/11789) - A quest mod by the author of Vigilant about a half dragon.
+- [Unslaad](https://www.nexusmods.com/skyrimspecialedition/mods/11789) - A quest mod by the author of Vigilant about a half dragon

 ## Quest Timing